Symptoms

 For those patients who fail the most conservative measures over roughly three months, cortisone shots or other types of injections are used.
 If the pain continues and all conservative methods have been exhausted after approximately a year, then possible surgical intervention may be recommended.

-The surgeons at Florida Orthopaedic Institute are at the leading edge of new technologies in treating medial elbow pain, using injections of stem cells and platelet rich plasma.
-They are also using other types of minimally-invasive surgical options, much like that used for cataract surgery, where the damaged tissue is removed to stimulate new healing.
+The surgeons at Florida Orthopaedic Institute are at the leading edge of new technologies in treating medial elbow pain.
+They are using other types of minimally-invasive surgical options, much like that used for cataract surgery, where the damaged tissue is removed to stimulate new healing.

 If you have medial pain in the elbow, start by resting that extremity from whatever activity you’re performing.
 If that, combined with anti-inflammatories, doesn’t make you better, contact one of the orthopedic surgeons at Florida Orthopaedic Institute that specialize in elbow pain and treatment.